jerkar/legacy-web-site/_jbake-site-sources/src-content/tour.md

 ### Process Launching

 The `JkProcess` class provides super easy way to launch external process.
-The follow show how to launch a Maven process on the project located at __projectBaseDir__.
+The following snippet shows how to launch a Maven process on the project located at __projectBaseDir__.

 ```
 JkProcess.of("mvn", "clean","install","-U")
-    .andParameters(JkOptions.isVerbose(), "-X")
     .withWorkingDir(projectBaseDir)
     .failOnError(true)
     .runSync();